huggingface/dataspeech/README.md

 pip install -r requirements.txt
 ```

+> [!WARNING]
+> The rest of the guide has yet to be adapted to the newest checkpoints.

 ## Annotating datasets to fine-tune Parler-TTS

 In the following examples, we'll load 30 hours of audio data from the [Jenny TTS dataset](https://github.com/dioco-group/jenny-tts-dataset), a high-quality mono-speaker TTS dataset, from an Irish female speaker named Jenny.

-The aim here is to create an annotated version of Jenny TTS, in order to fine-tune the [Parler-TTS v0.1 checkpoint](https://huggingface.co/parler-tts/parler_tts_mini_v0.1) on this dataset.
+The aim here is to create an annotated version of Jenny TTS, in order to fine-tune the [Parler-TTS v1 checkpoint](https://huggingface.co/parler-tts/parler-tts-mini-v1) on this dataset.

 Thanks to a [script similar to what's described in the FAQ](#how-do-i-use-datasets-that-i-have-with-this-repository), we've uploaded the dataset to the HuggingFace hub, under the name [reach-vb/jenny_tts_dataset](https://huggingface.co/datasets/reach-vb/jenny_tts_dataset).